-South Crofty Robinsons 1: The site closed in 1996.
+South Crofty Robinsons Shaft 1: The site was closed in 1996.
 The majority of the photographs on the following pages were taken during 1997/8 before the area became totally derelict.

 The early years of South Wheal Crofty were based around Palmer’s and Bickford’s Shafts.
 The shallower Copper deposits were worked out by the 1870’s to be replaced by Tin.
 Both these shafts were narrow and crooked, as the mine deepened in the search for new Tin zones it was decided a new vertical pumping and haulage shaft was required for the mine to expand and grow.
 The sinking of Robinson’s Shaft commenced in 1901, the engine house building started two years later.

-By 1906 the engine was at work in its new house with the shaft down to the 190 Fathom level, the mine was renamed to become South Crofty Ltd. The final depth of the shaft here was 628m which was the 380 Fathom Level.
+So by 1906 the engine was at work in its new house with the shaft down to the 190 Fathom level.
+During the same year the mine was renamed to become South Crofty Ltd. The final depth of the shaft here was 628m which was the 380 Fathom Level.
 The house contains an 80″ Cornish Pumping Engine which was the last to work on a mine in Cornwall.
 Built in 1854 in Hayle the pump worked until May 1st 1955.

-In 1996 the site was officially closed with the secondary egress transferred to the “New Roskear Shaft”, this had been renovated and equipped with a small winder.
+In 1996 the site was officially closed with the secondary egress transferred to the “New Roskear Shaft”.
+This had been renovated and equipped with a small winder from Wheal Jane Mine.

 The next two images on the page were taken underground at two of the Robinson’s Shaft Stations.

-Although derelict and vandalised the Robinson’s Complex had a magic of its own, it was a great pleasure for me to walk around and take photographs.
+Although derelict and vandalised the Robinson’s Complex had a magic of its own.
+It was a great pleasure for me to walk around and take these photographs.
 I hope the viewer enjoys the photographs on this and the following pages as much as I did when I took them.